Time Series

 return fig, ax

-The declaration syntax def is followed by the function name and, in parenthesis, the input arguments.
-It is completed with a colon.
+The declaration syntax def is followed by the function name and, in parentheses, the input arguments.
+This is completed with a colon.

-The function closes with the optional output syntax return and any number of returned variables, anything that might be used as a product of running the function.
+The function can then be closed using the optional output syntax return and any number of returned variables, anything that might be used as a product of running the function.

-Here is how to call the function and then add a title and the sensor names to the display.
+The code below illustrates how to call the function and then add a title and the sensor names to the displayed output:

 PYTHON